cmgoffena13/ai-need-to-know/README.md

 Context:
 ```
-You have access to a database, here are the tables: Table1, Table2, ... to see the results of a table, output this format
+You have access to a database, here are the tables: Table1, Table2, ...
+To see the results of a table, output this format

 SELECT
 *